Mobile OEM Advertising Industry Insights

 It’s evident that freedom of choice thrives through Alternative App Stores (AAS) – the app stores of Original Equipment Manufacturers (OEMs), such as Xiaomi, Oppo, Vivo, Huawei, and Transsion – but how did this come into existence?

-In the past, when users were limited to Google Play on Android devices and the Apple App Store on iOS, which restricted their options, sideloading emerged as a workaround.
+In the past, when users were limited to Google Play on Android OEM devices and the Apple App Store on iOS, which restricted their options, sideloading emerged as a workaround.
 But installing apps from unofficial sources introduced security risks, which in turn prompted the need for safer alternatives – so OEMs responded by establishing their own app stores.

 This alternative method of app distribution, which has become more mainstream in recent times, strikes a balance between user empowerment and device security – reshaping the app landscape as we know it.